beamer159/EZD6/src/actions.md

 ## What can I do on my turn?

 Heroes get a move, a turn action, and a free action per turn.
-The RR takes the turn of all the enemies after every player has had a turn.
+The GM takes the turn of all the enemies after every player has had a turn.

 ## Wait for it, wait for it...